olle/talk-query-response/README.md

 not fail to be allocated.
 Therefore there's no strict requirement to ensure that the address can be handled._

-#### `Query-Publisher` publishes a `Query`
+#### 2. Publish a `Query`

 The query publisher can, at any time, choose to publish a query.
 No ACK or NACK will be provided and the query publisher MUST NOT assume that the query has been consumed, or that a response will be returned at this time.
 The query publisher SHOULD entertain the case where the Query is lost, examine options to detect and repair this, if possible.
 Timeouts, retries or fallbacks are perhaps options to investigate.

-#### `Query-Consumer` consumes a `Query`
+#### 3. Consume a `Query`

-A Query-Consumer, that is willingly listening for queries, may at any time receive, and choose to handle, a Query.

-The Query-Consumer SHOULD handle Queries with an intent to _do what is right_.
+A query consumer, that is willingly listening for queries, may at any time receive, and choose to handle a query.
+The consumer SHOULD handle queries with an intent to provide a response, or ignore the query.
+A consumer MAY decide to publish none, one or any number of responses to the query - it is optional.
-In most cases this would mean that Query-Consumers handle queries which they are capable of providing responses for.

-_Please note that the Query/Response pattern does not protect against Query-Consumers with harmful intent.
+_Please note that the Query/Response pattern does not protect against query consumers with harmful intent.
 Implementations should consider issues like security, encryption and trust as extensions to it._

-A Query-Consumer MAY decide, after handling the Query, to publish none, one or any number of responses - it is optional.

-#### `Response-Publisher` publishes a `Response`
+#### 4. Publish a `Response`

-The Response-Publisher MUST use the provided Address of the Query when publishing responses.
-No ACK or NACK will be provided and the Response-Publisher MUST NOT assume that the Response has been consumed, at this time.
+A response publisher MUST use the provided address of the query when publishing responses.
+No ACK or NACK will be provided and the publisher MUST NOT assume that the response has been delivered, arrived properly or consumed.

-#### `Response-Consumer` consumes a `Response`
+#### 5. Consume a `Response`

-A Response-Consumer that is listening for responses, at a previously created Address MAY at any time receive one or several responses.
-It MAY never receive a Response at that Address.

-A received Response MAY have a payload or body of information, as well as any header-elements, META-data or other properties which may be specific to the transport layer.
-The Response-Consumer SHOULD assert and validate any transferred information with great care.
+A response consumer, that is listening for responses at a previously created address, MAY at any time receive one or several responses.
+It MAY never receive any response at all.
+Any received response MAY have a payload or body of information.
+The consumer SHOULD assert and validate any transferred information with great care.

 The example revisited
 ---------------------